mtazzari/genswaptrades/README.md

  - the code implementing the command-line utility;
  - documentation in the form of this README.md file;
+ - several unit tests to cover expected results and edge cases handling;
- - unit tests quality assurance checks in the form of GitHub Actions workflows (see [here](https://github.com/mtazzari/genswaptrades/blob/main/.github/workflows)).
+ - quality assurance checks in the form of GitHub Actions workflows (see [here](https://github.com/mtazzari/genswaptrades/blob/main/.github/workflows)).

 ## Comment on the algorithm
 Regarding the algorithm that I implemented to generate the 1 or 2 trades needed to achieve zero-sum notional value and cashflow.
 After reading the trades from file: